Chronic Renal Insufficiency Cohort Study (CRIC)

 The Chronic Renal Insufficiency Cohort (CRIC) Study is an observational study that examined risk factors for progression of chronic renal insufficiency (CRI) and cardiovascular disease (CVD) among CRI patients.
 The study enrolled adults aged 21 to 74 years with a broad spectrum of renal disease severity, half of whom were diagnosed with diabetes mellitus.
 Subjects underwent extensive clinical evaluation at baseline and at annual clinic visits and via telephone at 6 month intervals.
 Data on quality of life, dietary assessment, physical activity, health behaviors, depression, cognitive function, health care resource utilization, as well as blood and urine specimens were collected.
 Measures of kidney function and occurrence of new and worsening CVD are the primary outcomes, among others.

-Data from the recruitment and follow-up phases of the study through 3/31/2013 are available.
+Data from the recruitment and follow-up phases through Phase 3.
 Additionally, the data package includes variables related to APOL1, Echocardiogram, Electrocardiogram, and censored composite and individual outcomes.

 The primary objectives of the CRIC Study were to examine risk factors for progression of CKD and CVD among patients with established CKD.
 Additionally, the study aimed to develop predictive models to identify high-risk subgroups, informing future treatment trials, and examine the effect of ongoing clinical management on outcomes.